irandigitaldemocracy/similar-projects/README.md

-# Similar Projects
+# E-democracy platforms
-A repo for a list of similar project to avoid re-invention of the wheel.
+A repo for a list of E-democracy platforms to avoid re-invention of the wheel.

 * [forDem, a Voting e-Dem platform](https://github.com/tcfev/forDem)
 * [Decide-Madrid, an Argument-based recommender systems](https://github.com/argrecsys)